topfreegames/Will.IAM/pkg/client/README.md

 ```

 ## /am
-For get a list of actions and resource that your service have, you need to provide a endpoint.
+The most challenging part, but with some helper, you can easily archive this.
-This is the most difficult part but with some helper you can archive this in a easy way.
+To get a list of actions and resource that your service has, you need to provide an endpoint.

-If you use generate on your william interface, all that action will be register and will be exported automatically.
+If you use generate on your william interface, all that action will be register and exported automatically.
 If not, you can use:
 ```go
 wi.AddAction("Action")
 ```
 that will register an action like: ::Action::*
-but if you have resource you will need to use AddActionFunc.
+but if you have a resource, you will need to use AddActionFunc.
 An example of how to use:
 ```go
 s.william.AddActionFunc("EditCategory", func(ctx context.Context, prefix string) []william.AmPermission {